akaz05p/akam/README.md

-# Using Akamai’s {OPEN} API, you need to fetch the network lists configured for the customer.
+# Using Akamai’s {OPEN} API, fetch the network lists configured for the customer.
-* Explain the process you followed to achieve this.
 * Get a Network List.
 * Parse the JSON response received, and extract the ‘list’ item and display it.